Lord's Day: Lutheranism

 Martin Luther, in his work against the Antinomians who he saw as heretical, Luther rejected the idea of the abolition of the Ten Commandments.
-They also viewed Sunday rest as a civic institution, which provided an occasion for bodily rest and public worship.
+The Lutheran divines viewed Sunday rest as a civic institution, which provided an occasion for bodily rest and public worship.
 Laestadian Lutherans teach that the Lord's Day should be devoted to God and that engaging in recreational activities on Sundays is sinful.
+The Large Catechism holds the Lord's Day to be reserved for the public worship of God, including the preaching of the Gospel: